 Terry Ford was murdered on Gowrie farm in Norton in Zimbabwe in March 2002.
 A photograph of his body, concealed beneath a blue bedspread and with a Jack Russell curled against its side, was picked up by news teams around the world.

 The dog was called Squeak.
-His defiant vigil ensured that the world had to acknowledge his master’s brutal death.
+His defiant vigil ensured that the world acknowledged his master’s brutal death.

 Days later the ZNSPCA were called in by the Commercial Farmers’ Union (CFU) to try to rescue other animals left on the property.
 These included several dogs and Star, a pony who had belonged to Terry Ford’s son Mark since his time at junior school.